Policy 509 - Enrollment of Nonresident Students

 6. previous disciplinary proceedings involving the student.
 This shall not preclude the school district from proceeding with exclusion as set out in Section F of this policy.

 E. Lotteries.
 If a school district has more applications than available seats at a specific grade level, it must hold an impartial lottery following the January 15 deadline to determine which students will receive seats.
-Siblings of currently enrolled students, applications related to an approved integration and achievement plan, and children of the school district’s staff must receive priority in the lottery.
-The process for the school district lottery must be established by school board policy and posted on the school district’s website.
+The district must give priority to enrolling siblings of currently enrolled students, students whose applications are related to an approved integration and achievement plan, children of the school district’s staff, and students residing in that part of a municipality (a statutory or home rule charter city or town) where:

 1. Administrator’s initial determination.
 If a school district administrator knows or has reason to believe that an applicant has engaged in conduct that has subjected or could subject the applicant to expulsion or exclusion under law or school district policy, the administrator will transmit the application to the superintendent with a recommendation of whether exclusion proceedings should be initiated.